Predicted number counts and clustering of Hi galaxies from future radio surveys: Conclusions

 We found that the measured angular correlation functions had some scatter between sub-volumes, but their average was remarkably consistent over different flux density thresholds.
 The 1-halo term had the largest spread with respect to flux density threshold, with a factor of 5 difference at an angular separation of $\theta \sim 0.2^\circ$.
 There is minimal difference in the 2-halo term except at $\theta > 0.5^\circ$ however.
 One explanation for this is found in the observation that the mean host halo mass varies quite slowly as a function of flux density.
 Since the distribution of halo masses is what governs the large-scale clustering behaviour for a galaxy population within the halo model, this may explain the insensitivity to flux density threshold.
 We also investigated the galaxy bias, $b_{\rm gal}$, finding that it decreased only slightly as a function of flux density threshold, with $\Delta b_{\rm gal} = -6\%$ as the flux density threshold is increased by an order of magnitude.
 We also compared the HOD-derived bias with the simulation and fitting function predictions, finding agreement to within about 20\% across all of the simulations.

-Finally, we explored the inferred means and standard deviations of the HOD parameters, which are $\log_{10} M_{\rm min}$, $\log_{10} M_{1}$, $f_c$, and $\beta_g$.
-We observed that most parameters have a downward trend with respect to the flux density threshold, except $\log_{10} M_{1}$, which has an upward trend.
+Finally, we explored the inferred means and standard deviations of the HOD parameters, which are $\log_{10} M_{\rm min}$, $\log_{10} M_{1}$, $f_c$, and $\beta_g$. {\edit We observed that most parameters have a downward trend with respect to the flux density threshold, as expected for deeper surveys that include progressively more galaxies.
+The exception was $\log_{10} M_{1}$, which has a mild upward trend with low statistical significance.}

 In conclusion, we have investigated how well different \HI-containing simulations agree with one other, showing that there is substantial disagreement between them in terms of their predictions for \HI galaxy observables.
 This does not greatly affect cosmological forecasts at the low redshifts relevant to Band~2 of SKA-MID, but becomes much more important at the higher redshifts covered by Band~1.
 Moreover, the fitting functions used to predict the number density and bias of \HI galaxies may not have an accurate fit at low redshifts, as seems to be the case for S$^3$-SAX for example.
 As new \HI galaxy survey data arrive, we will have ample opportunity to test and refine these simulation models, but in the meantime, predictions made from such simulations should be assigned a significant theoretical uncertainty.